Risk management for people with inherited mutations

 - NCT02206360: Pancreatic Cancer Early Detection Program.
 This pancreatic cancer screening study uses esopheal to screen for pancreatic cancer in high risk people.
-The study is open to people who have an inherited mutation in one of the following genes: , , , CDKN2A, , or .
+The study is open to people who have an in one of the following genes: , , , CDKN2A, , or .

 - NCT03568630: Blood Markers of Early Pancreas Cancer.
 This pancreatic cancer study involves blood samples over time to look for biomarkers of pancreatic cancer in high risk people.
 The study is open to people with a mutation linked to increased cancer risk.